KetchupJL/KetchupJL/README.md

 - 📫 How to reach me **james066lewis@gmail.com**

-- ⚡ Fun fact : I also love sports: Brazilian Jiu Jitsu, Rugby, Climbing and Olympic Weightlifting.
+- ⚡ Fun fact : I also love sports: Climbing and Olympic Weightlifting.

 <br>